soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/view-people-of-interest-activity.md

       b. **Start date and End date** - Select a date and time range to display the events that occurred within that period.
 The last seven days are selected by default.
 The date and time are presented in Coordinated Universal Time (UTC) format.
 The maximum date range that you can specify is one year.

-      c. **Custodians** - Click in this box and then select a specific custodian to display search results for.
+      c. **People of interest** - Click in this box and then select a specific custodian to display search results for.
 Audit records for the selected activity performed by the users you select in this box are displayed in the list of results.

     1. Click **Search** to run the search using your search criteria.
-The search results are loaded, and after a few moments they are displayed under Results on the Custodian Activities search page.
+The search results are loaded, and after a few moments they are displayed under Results on the People of interest Activities search page.

 ## Step 2: View the audit log search results

-The results of an audit log search are displayed under Results on the Custodian Audit log page.
+The results of an audit log search are displayed under Results on the People of interest Audit log page.
 A maximum of 5,000 (newest) events are displayed in increments of 150 events.
 To display more events you can use the scroll bar in the Results pane or you can press Shift + End to display the next 150 events.

 The results contain the following information about each event returned by the search.
 - **Date**: The date and time (in UTC format) when the event occurred.